Pick a card, any card, with these great Apple Arcade card games

 In Card of Darkness, you'll have to battle your way out of each dungeon floor by casting spells, slaying monsters, discovering secrets, and saving the world at the end of the day.
 But all of this is done by picking the right cards.
 Each level features a grid full of stacks of cards — these stacks contain monsters, treasures, weapons, potions, and spells.
 But there's one thing: you can only see the top card of each stack, so what lies underneath that card is a mystery.
 And once you take a card from a stack, you must eventually take all of the cards underneath it as well.
 Basically, you need to finish what you start.

 Card of Darkness has a minimalist card concept at the core, and it also mixes in the elements of a puzzle, dungeon crawler, and roguelike, all in one game.
 It's full of risk and reward decisions, so just be cautious and plan strategically.
-The game is harder than it looks.
+The game is harder than it looks, but it's still the best Apple Arcade card game that you can play.

 Cardpocalypse